pravega/pravega-client-rust/nodejs/README.md

 After the package is downloaded from the registry, a `node-pre-gyp install` will be triggered to pull the underlying Rust Node addon binary from the Github releases.

 Note your os and architecture matters.
-Only `Windows`, `MacOS`, and `linux` with `x86_64` comes with pre-built binary.
+Only `Windows`, `MacOS`, and `linux` with `x86_64` comes with a pre-built binary.
 If this fails or your platform is not supported, you need to build the native Node addon by pulling the repo and execute several commands to get the binary.
-They are stated below.
+They are stated below in the development section.

 ## Example

-After a `npm init`, add `"type": "module",` to your `package.json` so `node` can load ECMAScript modules correctly.
+After an `npm init`, add `"type": "module",` to your `package.json` so `node` can load ECMAScript modules correctly.

 ```javascript
 import { StreamCut, StreamManager } from '@thekingofcity/pravega';